jennyo88/scripts/README.md

 Refer to each script's individual section for specific usage instructions.
 Make sure to check the respective scripts for details on how to use them effectively.

+## Contributing

+If you have improvements, bug fixes, or new scripts to contribute, feel free to open a pull request.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License] - see the [LICENSE.md](LICENSE.md) file for details.

 MIT License:
 ```